fgl27/SmartTwitchTV/README.md

 -   Make sure your `new folder` contains these two folders `SmartTwitchTV` and `media` before proceeding to the next step
 -   Install **Android Studio**, open it and add a new project ...
 File -> Open...
 Select the folder [SmartTwitchTV/apk](https://github.com/fgl27/SmartTwitchTV/tree/master/apk)
 -   Wait for **Android Studio** to finish it's preparation, it will load and download all app dependencies and etc related needed for this app, if it asks to install extra dependencies/sdk/etc follow its instructions
--   Comment out [Crashlytics and related services](https://github.com/fgl27/SmartTwitchTV/commit/b421b6a504a922da1e0bfd53a29610801c84ff29), this app uses [Firebase Crashlytics](https://firebase.google.com/docs/crashlytics) to be able to get crash reports from the app and use those to improve it, that process uses a file `google-services.json` in that file there are private keys that can't be published, so in order to build the app for testing you need to comment out a few lines - those lines start with `Crashlytics` and end `Crashlytics end` comment out all in between on this files [SmartTwitchTV/apk/build.gradle](https://github.com/fgl27/SmartTwitchTV/blob/master/apk/build.gradle) and [SmartTwitchTV/apk/app/build.gradle](https://github.com/fgl27/SmartTwitchTV/blob/master/apk/app/build.gradle)
+-   [Use this commit as example on how to Comment out Crashlytics and related services](https://github.com/fgl27/SmartTwitchTV/commit/b421b6a504a922da1e0bfd53a29610801c84ff29), this app uses [Firebase Crashlytics](https://firebase.google.com/docs/crashlytics) to be able to get crash reports from the app and use those to improve it, that process uses a file `google-services.json` in that file there are private keys that can't be published, so in order to build the app for testing you need to comment out a few lines use the commit as example.
 -   Building the APK, in **Android Studio**, Build -> Build Bundle(s) / APK(s) -> Build APK(s)... if all OK after a few moments an app will be generated, a popup notification inside **Android Studio** will show and let you click to see where that APK is generated to.
--   If you have any problem using **Android Studio** just try to google as the project is solely built using **Android Studio** it must work for you, if it doesn't it's because you did something wrong, **Android Studio** APK build is a very common thing one can find any type of help about it just by "googling it", but if you have a problem that you can't solve [open a issue](https://github.com/fgl27/SmartTwitchTV/issues/new/choose) or [send a email fglfgl27@gmail.com](mailto:fglfgl27@gmail.com)
+-   If you have any problem using **Android Studio** just try to google for help, as the project is solely built using **Android Studio** it must work for anyone, but sometimes doesn't if you have a problem that you can't solve [open a issue](https://github.com/fgl27/SmartTwitchTV/issues/new/choose) or [send a email fglfgl27@gmail.com](mailto:fglfgl27@gmail.com)

 ## How to test the Web app